DFE-Digital/improving-children-and-family-services-through-digital-technology/content/user-needs.md

 * if users can use the system in an optimised way
 * if extra support is needed
 * whether there are complexities that might be an  issue for users
-* if you can take on another system or  have plans in place to make things simpler
-* whether you’ve got resources to make things simpler
 * how you can optimise what you already have
 * how to ensure no loss of knowledge when staff leave